-Oral examinations are available to students in this programme under the Regulations for Graduate Diplomas and Degrees (with effect from August 2014).
+1. Oral examinations are available to students in this programme under the Regulations for Graduate Diplomas and Degrees.
 However, only ONE Oral Supplemental will be offered to Postgraduate Diploma students who fail with a mark of 45-49%.
 Having been given an oral, a student may attain only a passing grade.